 The shift to mobile ads isn't just about taking all of your marketing spend out of desktop and dumping into mobile.
 Smartphone users spend some 88% of their time on devices in apps.
 Your mobile marketing strategy shouldn't favor standard mobile ads over in-app ads, because your consumers are spending most of their time in apps.
 You have to make sure that your marketing spend, much like ditching desktop, is being spent on ads people will actually see.

 Oracle notes that barraging consumers with countless, small ads is perhaps the greatest mistake mobile marketers are making right now.
 If your mobile marketing campaign requires a consistent barrage of small ads to get your point across, you are likely creating and using ineffective messaging to begin with.
 If you really want to succeed, you need a small handful of valuable ads that are immersive, encourage participation with your brand, and create value for the consumer.

 Read More: 3 Tips for Building Better Ads

 Perhaps overlooked in all of this is the interaction your consumer base has with your brand.
 If you don't have a good idea how your consumers and site visitors are interacting with your ads, content, and brand on mobile devices, you face an uphill battle in both conversion and brand loyalty.
 When you understand consumer behavior, you're more likely to convert searchers into buyers, and building a consumer base that comes back to your brand time and again.

-The key to any successful mobile marketing campaign is a reliable distribution partner who understands a cohesive, integrated marketing plan.
+The key to any successful mobile marketing campaign is a reliable Publisher who understands a cohesive, integrated marketing plan.
 The integrated use of mobile marketing, Pay Per Call marketing, and other online strategies is vital to the overall success of your marketing approach.